Dr. Alice Ming Wai Jim, PhD

 In general, students who would like to request that I write a letter of recommendation or act as a reference need to: 1) have received minimum an A- in a course with me; and 2) submit the following materials to me at least four weeks in advance of the deadline:

-q 2. an unofficial copy of your transcript(s), especially if I have to speak to your academic performance (indicate CGPA, and GPA of art history courses in last two years);
+2. an unofficial copy of your transcript(s), especially if I have to speakto your academic performance;

-q 3. a list of courses (and year and session enrolled) you have taken with me, and final grades obtained; justify grade in comparison to your evaluation of the course.
-Justify inconsistencies in academic performance,if applicable.
+3. a list of courses (and year and session enrolled) you have taken withme, and final grades obtained; justify grade in comparison to your evaluationof the course.
+Justify inconsistences in academic performance, if applicable.

-q 4. a copy of 1-2 research papers or articles that you think it a good sample of your work, with the grade or grading rubric (preferably ones you wrote for me, but also relevant to the application in question);
+4. a copy of 1-2 research papers or articles that you think it a goodsample of your work, with the grade or grading rubric (preferably ones youwrote for me, but also relevant to the application in question);

-q 5. a copy of the cover letter or statement of intent/research proposal you will submit with your application and any other relevant information about why you deserve to be offered admission to this university program or this teaching position/award/internship/job/graduate program/fellowship.
+5. a copy of the cover letter or statement of intent/research proposal youwill submit to the internship/job/graduate program/fellowship, and any otherrelevant information about why you deserve this position/award;

 It’s always good to follow up with a reminder the week before.